I put the rest of the bread roll into my bag and said, “I’m not lost.”

 “Not yet…” It felt calming not being able to see anything.

-I stayed silent as my eyes took in the bright light outside.
-A mass of yellow petals bloomed in front of my eyes.
+I turned my head.
+What is he talking about— A mass of yellow petals bloomed in front of my face.

 Yellow alstroemerias.